-Programs that help olders stay mobile and functional require funding, but what’s often omitted from the accounting is the cost of not making these investments.
+Programs that help olders stay mobile and functional require funding, but what’s often omitted from the accounting is the cost of not making such investments.
 “These investments can yield significant dividends, both in the health and well-being of older people and for society as a whole through increased participation, consumption and social cohesion,” says the WHO.
 Some of the return on investment is direct.
 For example, better healthcare leads to better health, which saves money, improves lives, and allows people to contribute to what AARP calls the “longevity economy.”
 Some is indirect, helping societies protect the human rights of their older members and enabling them to live with dignity.

 - It’s not all about genes.

-“While Healthy Ageing starts at birth with our genetic inheritance, only approximately 25% of the diversity in longevity is explained by genetic factors.”
+According to the WHO, “While Healthy Ageing starts at birth with our genetic inheritance, only approximately 25% of the diversity in longevity is explained by genetic factors.”
 I remember how surprised I was to learn that, from none other than geriatrician Robert Butler, who coined the term “ageism” and founded the National Institute on Aging.
 “It’s really never too late to reinvent yourself and to invent different health habits.
 Only about 25 percent of our health appears to be due to genes.
 Seventy-five percent is environmental or behavior,” Butler told me.
 That why WHO recommends that policies “address these person-environment interactions across the life course.”

 - Mandatory retirement ages do not help create jobs for youth.